NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 # JSON Configuration Documentation

-This documentation so far only contains the JSON parameters for configuring each component of __tiny-cuda-nn__.
+This document lists the JSON parameters of all components of __tiny-cuda-nn__.

-For each component, we provide a sample configuration with each parameter's default value.
+For each component, we provide a sample configuration that lists each parameter's default value.

 ## Networks